UoMResearchIT/r-shiny-course/README.md

 7. Check you have a linear commit history with (all) the commits tagged
 7. Regenerate the website / slides to use the new commitids: `make cleancontent`, `make`
 8. Force push the coursematerial website (at this point the old commits will no longer be visible in the log since nothing points to them)
-9. Push the main website.
+9. Push the main repository.

 ### Editing the gapminder data